Poisson stability of solutions for stochastic evolution equations driven by fractional Brownian motion: Applications

 \section{Applications}

-In this section, we corroborate the findings of our study via an illustrative example.
-Specifically, we investigate the existence and asymptotic stability of Poisson stable solutions for a stochastic semi-linear evolution equation.
-By employing computer simulations, we create visual representations to substantiate the accuracy of our outcomes. \begin{example}[1] Let $\mathbb{H} := L^2(0, 1)$ and the norm on $\mathbb{H}$ by $\Vert \cdot \Vert$.
-Consider the following stochastic heat equation on the interval $[0,1]$ with Dirichlet boundary condition:
+In this section, we validate our research findings through two concrete examples: one periodic and one quasi-periodic case.
+Specifically, we investigate the existence and asymptotic stability of Poisson-stable solutions for a stochastic semilinear evolution equation.
+By employing computational simulations, we generated visual representations to demonstrate the accuracy and reliability of our results.
+These simulations not only reinforce our theoretical analysis but also provide a clear, tangible illustration of the dynamic behavior of the solutions, further confirming the existence of stable solutions under both periodic and quasi-periodic conditions. \begin{example} Consider the following stochastic ordinary differential equation on $\mathbb{R}$ with Dirichlet boundary condition: